 But carbohydrates are not all the same.
 Some raise blood sugar levels very rapidly which is sometimes followed by a decline in blood sugar levels below normal.
 These carbohydrates have a high glycemic index (GI).
 Other carbohydrates do raise blood sugar levels less and more slowly, these carbohydrates have a low GI.

 Some experts have termed carbohydrates that raise blood sugar levels rapidly as “bad carbs”.
 The rapid rise in blood sugar causes excessive insulin production which may result in increased body fat.
 These carbohydrates are therefore more likely to cause obesity.
 Conversely, carbohydrates that raise blood sugar less and more slowly are termed good carbs.
 But, how do we know the difference between good carbs vs bad carbs?

 Diets that emphasize low-GI-foods decrease the risk of developing type 2 diabetes and improve blood sugar control in those already afflicted.
-Diet with low GI are associated with higher level of HDL-cholesterol (the good cholesterol) and with reduced incidence of heart attack.
+Diet with low GI is associated with higher level of HDL-cholesterol (the good cholesterol) and with reduced incidence of heart attack.
 Studies also indicate that the effectiveness of low-fat, high carbohydrate diets for weight loss can be improved by reducing GI.

 Therefore, try to eat good carbs rather than bad carbs.
 This is even more important if you have diabetes.
 Choose cucumbers, apples, oranges, and carrots rather than potatoes, white bread, and donuts.